Mandatory sentencing: Middle East

+Analysis and commentary

-Opponents of mandatory sentencing point to studies that show criminals are deterred more effectively by increasing the chances of their conviction, rather than increasing the sentence if they are convicted.
+Studies show people are deterred from crime more effectively by increasing the chances of their conviction rather than increasing the sentence if they are convicted.
 In a hearing of the House Judiciary Committee, Judge Paul G. Cassell, from the United States District Court for the District of Utah, described mandatory sentencing as resulting in harsh sentencing and cruel and unusual punishment, stating that the sentencing requirements punish defendants "more harshly for crimes that threaten potential violence than for crimes that conclude in actual violence to victims".
 A hearing in 2009 heard testimony from the American Bar Association which stated that "Sentencing by mandatory minimums is the antithesis of rational sentencing policy".
-In 2004 the association called for the repeal of mandatory minimum sentences, stating that "there is no need for mandatory minimum sentences in a guided sentencing system."
-A 1997 study by the RAND Corporation found that mandatory minimums for cocaine offenses were not cost-effective in regards to either cocaine consumption or drug crime.
+In 2004, the association called for the repeal of mandatory minimum sentences, stating that "there is no need for mandatory minimum sentences in a guided sentencing system."
+A 1997 study by the RAND Corporation found that in the US, mandatory minimums for cocaine offenses were not cost-effective in regards to either cocaine consumption or drug crime.

+The Law Council of Australia and the Australian Law Reform Commission both consider mandatory sentencing to incur significant social and economic costs and to increase incarceration, though without a corresponding deterrent of or reduction in crime.
+Mandatory sentencing also removes the incentive to plead guilty as there will be no reduction in sentence duration from doing so.
+Accordingly, people are more likely to contest charges, placing additional financial burden on the criminal justice system and increased workloads for courts.

 Some judges have expressed the opinion that mandatory minimum sentencing, especially in relation to alcohol-fueled violence, is not effective.
-In R v O’Connor, the High Court of Australia gave the opinion that when an offender is intoxicated, there will likely be a change in their personality and behaviour, which will then affect their self-control; that, while an offender may commit an act which is voluntary and intentional, it is not something that they would have done in a sober state.
-Intoxication is not a justification for criminal behaviour, nor (in most jurisdictions in the U.S. and Commonwealth) a legal defence; but since an intoxicated person's decisions are less likely to be shaped by rational assessment of consequences than those of a sober person, deterrence is likely to be less effective for intoxicated people.
+In R v O'Connor, the High Court of Australia gave the opinion that when an person is intoxicated, there will likely be a change in their personality and behaviour, which will then affect their self-control; that, while a person may commit an act which is voluntary and intentional, it is not something that they would have done in a sober state.
+Intoxication is not a justification for criminal behaviour, but since an intoxicated person's decisions are less likely to be shaped by rational assessment of consequences than those of a sober person, deterrence is likely to be less effective for intoxicated people.
+Mandatory sentencing is also considered to be completely ineffective at reducing crimes of passion that are not premeditated.